mmgustafson/RowONE/Key_Activities.md

 #### *Equipment Rentals* ####

-We are providing cheaper, more convenient and more accesible way to rent water sports equipment.
+We are providing cheaper, more convenient and more accesible ways to rent water sports equipment.

 #### *Platform for customers to use (App and website)*